-I am pleased to present the Bank of Queensland Limited Group's ('BOQ' or 'BOQ Group') Tax Report for 2016.
+I am pleased to present the Bank of Queensland Limited Group's (BOQ or BOQ Group) Tax Report for the year ended 31 August 2017.
 BOQ takes its tax compliance responsibilities seriously and has policies and procedures in place to ensure that all tax obligations are satisfied in a lawful manner.

-BOQ makes a wide range of tax-related payments to tax authorities in Australia and New Zealand ('NZ').
-In addition to income tax, BOQ is also subject to fringe benefits tax ('FBT'), goods and services tax ('GST') and payroll tax.
-BOQ also collects and pays 'pay as you go' ('PAYG') taxes on behalf of its employees.
+BOQ makes a wide range of tax-related payments to tax authorities in Australia and New Zealand (NZ).
+In addition to income tax, BOQ is also subject to fringe benefits tax (FBT), goods and services tax (GST) and payroll tax.
+BOQ also collects and pays 'pay as you go' (PAYG) taxes on behalf of its employees.
 Stamp duty and withholding taxes are also paid on behalf of customers and investors.

-In the 2016 financial year, BOQ paid \$171 million in taxes (refer to Page 6 for composition).
-BOQ's tax expense for accounting purposes of \$158 million represents an effective tax rate of 31.9%.
-This is above the corporate tax rate of 30% largely as a result of convertible preference share and capital note distributions, which are treated as non-deductible distributions for tax purposes.
+In the 2017 financial year, BOQ paid \$165 million in taxes (refer to Page 6 for composition).
+BOQ's tax expense for accounting purposes of \$155 million represents an effective tax rate of 30.6%.
+This is slightly lower than the historical BOQ effective tax rate as a result of the utilisation of previously unrecognised capital losses against the profit on the disposal of a vendor finance entity.
+Consistent with prior years, the BOQ effective tax rate remains above the corporate tax rate of 30% largely as a result of convertible preference share and capital note distributions, which are treated as non-deductible distributions for tax purposes.

 As a financial institution, a number of BOQ's products are classified as input taxed supplies (e.g. deposit products and loans) for GST purposes.
 As a result, GST is not included in amounts charged to customers (e.g. fees and interest) and BOQ is unable to recover input tax credits for the GST included in the price of purchases related to these input taxed supplies.
 BOQ also makes supplies that are taxable (subject to GST).
 BOQ can recover the full amount of GST incurred on inputs related to taxable supplies.
 As a result of the mix of BOQ's business operations, BOQ is a net payer of GST.
-In 2016, BOQ incurred \$19 million of GST that it was unable to recover.
+In 2017, BOQ incurred \$18 million of GST that it was unable to recover.

-In addition, for the personal income tax year ended 30 June 2016, \$71 million of PAYG withholding taxes were remitted to the Australian Taxation Office ('ATO') on behalf of BOQ employees.
+In addition, for the personal income tax year ended 30 June 2017, \$69 million of PAYG withholding taxes were remitted to the Australian Taxation Office (ATO) on behalf of BOQ employees.